rwxce/pb-toolkit/README.md

 # PBToolkit

-**PBToolkit** is a PowerBuilder analysis and extraction toolkit designed to perform **large-scale, automated extraction of PowerBuilder libraries (PBLs)** and generate structured, reusable artifacts for analysis and documentation.
+**PBToolkit** is a PowerBuilder analysis and extraction toolkit designed to perform **large-scale, automated extraction of PowerBuilder libraries (PBLs)** and generate structured, reusable artifacts for analysis and documentation, with the ability to leverage AI tools for enhanced code analysis and development insights.

 The project is built around the open-source tool [pb-pbldump](https://github.com/amoskovsky/pb-pbldump) by *amoskovsky*, which is used as the core extraction engine.